tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-tapdata-stand-alone.md

        java -cp components/tm.jar -Dloader.main=com.tapdata.tm.license.util.SidGenerator org.springframework.boot.loader.PropertiesLauncher
        ```

-    2. Provide the printed SID information to the Tapdata support team to complete the License application process.
+    2. Provide the printed SID information to the TapData support team to complete the License application process.

     3. Upload the acquired License file to the unzipped directory (**tapdata**).

-6. Execute `./tapdata start` and follow the command-line prompts to set Tapdata's login address, API service port, MongoDB connection information, etc. The example and explanation are as follows:
+6. Execute `./tapdata start` and follow the command-line prompts to set TapData's login address, API service port, MongoDB connection information, etc. The example and explanation are as follows:

    :::tip